Have you ever listened to what your mind is telling you? Like, really listened?

 I don’t know about you, but I like it a lot better when my mind is in a good mood.

-One day, I was driving home from my morning walk and my mind was really happy.
+I was driving home from my morning walk and my mind was really happy.

 It was chatting away, pointing out how awesome everything is.